-What About Waste is a non-profit organization aiming to reduce the use of plastic straws in Brussels.
+What About Waste is a non-profit organization aiming to reduce the use of plastic straws.
 We convince restaurants/bars/cafés to give up plastic straws and use our stainless steel ones instead.
 You can find the list of all the wawer restaurants here.

 WAW was founded in November 2017 by 3 young girls; Fanny, Manuela, and Betty.
 Soon after, the team grew to 5 with Harold and Eléonore joining the team.
 Today, WAW has over 20 restaurants using the strawaw.